mhenke/cfwheels-training/00-upandrunning.md

 ### Working with a Model

 Another awesome feature of working with Wheels is the **ORM**. **ORM** stands for Object-Relational Mapping.
 It allows you to map objects in your application to records in your database tables.
 This can simplify your development process and the **ORM** makes it very easy to do modifications, searches, and other data operations.
+Wheels automatically convert all the inputs we passed into to the ORM methods to _cfqueryparam_ for people interested in sql injection protection.
 So let's create a **Controller** to demonstrate some simple interactions with our **Model**.

 In the Eclipse menu: